bensonchoyintuitas/intuitas_knowledgebase/docs/standards_and_conventions.md

 ### Catalog naming and conventions
 ---

-Refer to [Data layers and stages](level_2.md#data-layers-and-stages) for further context and definitions applicable to this section.
+Refer to [Data zones and layers](level_2.md#data-zones-and-layers) for further context and definitions applicable to this section.

 Catalog name: